3(16) Fiduciary Services: What’s All the Hype About?

 Expecting clients to act as a 3(16) plan administrator is a huge ask, and one that just isn’t realistic or feasible.
 That’s where we come in.
 You can share with clients exactly why a good 3(16) fiduciary is an important investment.
 Then, we can step in as the experts, taking on tedious tasks and keeping the plan safe from risk, errors, and penalties.

 Interested in more tools and resources about 3(16) services?
-Fill out this quick form and receive our 3(16) Buyer’s Guide to provide your clients, along with answers to any additional questions you may have.
+Fill out this quick form to receive our 3(16) Buyer’s Guide to provide your clients, along with answers to any additional questions you may have.